swagathprakash/tripcast/README.md

 # TRIPCAST

-### Build the Application - run following 3 commands to setup backend
+### Build backend application

-- Run command `make build` to build all the applications (database, migration, api).
+- Run command `make start-server` to build all the applications (database, migration, api).

-### Run all application

-- Run command `make serve` to run database and application server.
-- After this server will start listening on port 4003
+- After this, server will start listening on port 4003

 ### Run all migrations